kokodev/NSCategories/README.md

 # NSCategories Collection
 ============

-The NSCategories extension collection provides simplified methods for some Cocoa datatypes.
+The NSCategories extension collection provides simplified methods for some Cocoa datatypes that I use in some of my projects.
 This collection will grow over time.
-Also, the documentation will be added soon!

 ## Available Extensions

 + NSDate - Handling of calendar weeks
 + NSNumber - Rubylike Handling of Integers

+## Samples

+Please have a look in the unit tests (Kiwi specs) for the specific categories within the Xcode folder to get an overview of how the extension methods work.
+There should be also samples in the header files of the categories.

 ## License (BSD)